CleverCloud/doc.clever-cloud.com/commons/admin-console/ssh-keys.md

 You can delete it if needed or add another one.

-**Rememeber**: your public SSH key should be setup on only one account.
+**Remember**: your public SSH key should be setup on only one account.

 If you see "*access denied*" or "*password:*", your SSH key may be invalid.